There are almost as many ways to become a police officer in Canada as there are the number of police agencies in the country.

 If you do have a criminal record you are required to seek and obtain a pardon for the conviction(s) noted and prior to submitting an application to any police service for employment.
 Also, you cannot have any criminal charges pending before the courts at the time of application.

-Almost all police services in Canada will require you to have a current First Aid/CPR certificate before being hired, and some may require this certification prior to applying.
+Many police services in Canada will require you to have a current First Aid/CPR certificate before being hired, and some may require this certification prior to applying.

 It will depend on the police service you are applying to.
 Not all police services require you to be able to swim as a criteria to being hired, even those with waterfront jurisdictions.